derek-kinakin/file-conversion-tools/README.md

 # file-conversion-tools

-Tools to convert between various file formats
+A collection of tools/scripts to convert between various file formats.
+Your data should never be trapped!